maniackcrudelis/trilium_x86-32b_ynh/README.md

 ## **This version is especially intented to supply a working version for x86-32b architectures.**

-> *This package allow you to install etherpad quickly and simply on a YunoHost server.
+> *This package allow you to install trilium quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

 ## Overview
 Trilium Notes is a hierarchical note taking application with focus on building large personal knowledge bases.

-**Shipped version:** 0.51.2
+**Shipped version:** 0.56.2

 ## Screenshots